Best Overall Sport Sunglasses

 Only come with one lens

-Oakley has been a dominant player in both the casual and sports sunglass market for several decades.
+Oakley has been a dominant player in both the casual and sport sunglass market for several decades.
 The Flight Jacket is an excellent performance sunglass model designed for high-velocity sports like cycling and running and it quickly became a tester favorite.
 Our test model came with the spherical Prism Road lens which provided outstanding distortion-free optics, a 15% VLT and 100% protection from UV.
 They have a medium-large fit, a wrap-around style, and excellent eye protection from wind and debris.
 The high quality frame has a comfortable fit with adjustable length arms for compatibility with cycling helmets, and a unique adjustable Advancer nose piece.
 The Advancer allows the user to shift the glasses away from the face to increase airflow to manage fog and sweat when things heat up.

 Our testers loved riding and running in the Flight Jacket, and our gripes with these glasses are few.
 As is typical for Oakley glasses, they are quite expensive, though we feel you get what you pay for.
 They also only come with only one lens, while many other competitors in this price range include two lenses with purchase.
 That said, this is an excellent performance model and our Top Pick for Fog Management.